Miss Northwestern and Miss Northwestern's Outstanding Teen

 - Your marketing strategy

-- How you propose to fund you ideas/plans
+- How you propose to fund your ideas/plans

 - Any significant accomplishments you have made in regard to your issue

-9. At the bottom of the page, you MUST set the justification to the right.
+- At the bottom of the page, set the justification to the right.
 Type a line of 26 spaces.
-Below that line, you must type Signature/Date.
-Once you have printed the document, you must sign and date the document.
+Below that line, type Signature/Date and after printing sign and date the document.
+If you forget to sign and date, we will need to return the document to you as it cannot be accepted without your signature.

 Celebrating Cultural Diversity and Inclusiveness